By EARL ANTHONY WAYNE

 The Mexican government’s request for assistance from the United Nations High Commissioner for Refugees (UNHCR) underscores its urgent search for new ways forward.

-The caravan is also a test for Mexico’s incoming president, Andrés Manual López Obrador (AMLO), who takes office next month.
+The caravan is also a test for Mexico’s incoming president, Andrés Manuel López Obrador (AMLO), who takes office next month.
 He champions migrants’ rights, but also seeks a good relationship with the United States so that he can focus on domestic priorities.